sst/astro-sst/README.md

 If you're upgrading from v2 of this adapter, here are the key changes to be aware of:

-### Remove `deploymentStrategy`

-The `deploymentStrategy` option has been removed.
+1. Remove the `deploymentStrategy` option from `astro.config.mjs`.
 Instead, the `output` setting in your Astro config is now used to determine the deployment type:
    - If you previously used `deploymentStrategy: "regional"`, now set `output: "server"` in `astro.config.mjs`.
    - If you previously used `deploymentStrategy: "edge"`, now set `output: "server"` in `astro.config.mjs`.
-And configure [`regions`](https://sst.dev/docs/component/aws/astro#regions) on your Astro component after SST v3.9.23.
+Update SST to v3.9.25 or later.
+And configure [`regions`](https://sst.dev/docs/component/aws/astro#regions) on your Astro component.
    - If you previously used `deploymentStrategy: "static"`, now set `output: "static"` in `astro.config.mjs`.

-### Remove `serverRoutes`

-The `serverRoutes` option has been removed.
+2. Remove the `serverRoutes` option from `astro.config.mjs`